uktrade/lite-airflow-dags/README.md

 airflow webserver --port 8080
 ```

-## Testing export_lite_db
+## Uploading the anonymised data

 You can manually test the dump_anonamiser by using a local copy of the
 lite-api database.

-1. Delete the db from docker.
-In the lite-api directory run `docker-compose rm db`
-1. Run up a new copy of the database. `docker-compose up db`
+1. Run the database. `docker-compose up db`
-1. Connect and confirm that is is empty. `psql -h localhost -p 5462 -d lite-api -U postgres`,
+1. Connect and recreate the database. `psql -h localhost -p 5462 -U postgres`,
-   followed by `\dt`.
+   followed by `drop database lite-api;` and then `create database lite-api;`.
-1. Upload the anonamised data.
+1. Upload the anonymised data.
    `PGUSER='postgres' PGPASSWORD='password' psql -d lite-api -h localhost -p 5462 -f anonymised.sql`
 ```